rich-iannone/talk-box/README.md

     )
 )

-# Use the structured prompt
+# View details of the structured prompt
 bot.show("prompt")
 ```